 I hope these were solid reminders of what to turn your attention to on a yearly basis.
 As always, I want to hear what you think.
 What time of the year do you tend to focus on these tasks?
 What have you found most beneficial?

 Are you overwhelmed growing your business and need help?
 You don’t have to figure it out all alone anymore.
-Sign up for a discounted one-time business strategy call and I’ll help you make decisions on the next steps for you and your business. http://www.BusinessCoachNancy.com/consult
+Sign up for an introductory business strategy call and I’ll help you make decisions on the next steps for you and your business.

 Hop into my private FB group the Interior Design Business Forum here to get my daily inspiration, lessons, thoughts of the day and let the community help you become an actionable entrepreneur!!